scrapfly/python-scrapfly/README.md

 For use of built-in HTML parser (via `ScrapeApiResponse.selector` property) additional requirement of either [parsel](https://pypi.org/project/parsel/) or [scrapy](https://pypi.org/project/Scrapy/) is required.

+For reference of usage or examples, please checkout the folder `/examples` in this repository.

 ## Get Your API Key

 You can create a free account on [Scrapfly](https://scrapfly.io/register) to get your API Key.